josueluque/rest-api/README.md

 ## Start app 🚀

-#### Start the application with the next command and then you can use to the integrated [FastAPI swagger](https://fastapi.tiangolo.com/features/), Postman, or another
+#### Start the application with the next command and then you can use to the integrated [FastAPI swagger](https://fastapi.tiangolo.com/features/), Postman, or another to use the REST API

 ```
 python app.py